neerajchavan/spring-jdbc/README.md

 ## Getting Started

-This branch demonstrates the `XML` configuration for this project.
+This branch demonstrates the `@Annotation` configuration for this project.

 ## Folder Structure